ImagingInformatics/machine-learning/Documentation/HOWTO5.md

-# HOWTO S: Suggested FOSS  tools for AI dataset annotation
+# HOWTO 5: Suggested FOSS  tools for AI dataset annotation

 Intended Audience:
 ML enthusiasts who desire to share publicly deindentified and curated datasets with the SiiM-MLC